devmonster/syncret/readme.md

 ### Important

 - Azure CLI is required.
 You must [install Azure CLI on Windows, Mac, or Linux](https://learn.microsoft.com/en-us/cli/azure/)
-- Make sure a user is logged in via the `az login` command
-- Make sure the logged in user has access to the key vault
+- Make sure a user is logged in via the `az login` command and has access to the key vault

 ## Known Issues
 - Seems to be only working fine on flat JSON structure/key pair